top of page

 In a judgement handed down on 23 July 2020, his Honour Justice Hammerschlag found that Mr Nosti was a trusted senior employee who breached his fiduciary duties to Moriah College in the most “egregious fashion”.
 Consequently, His Honour ordered that Mr Nosti repay Moriah College the misappropriated funds in totality.

-However, perhaps the most significant aspect of this case was the dispute between Mrs Nosti and Moriah College, who the college had sued jointly, and whether Mrs Nosti (in the words of Justice Hammerschlag) was also an “object of Gus’ treachery”.
+However, perhaps the most significant aspect of this case was the dispute between Mrs Nosti and Moriah College, whom the college had sued jointly, and whether Mrs Nosti (in the words of Justice Hammerschlag) was also an “object of Gus’ treachery”.

 Moriah College brought a claim against Mrs Nosti under the first limb of Barnes v Addy (1874) LR 9 Ch App 244, under which a recipient of trust property with sufficient knowledge of the breach of trust is liable as a constructive trustee.
 If successful, Moriah College sought equitable compensation of $4,306,599 or $2,744,227, depending on when Mrs Nosti had knowledge of the breach.